Cybersecurity & A Post Pandemic World - What We Need To Know

 Biggest Cybersecurity Threats

 Before businesses can start protecting themselves, they have to know the most significant threats and prepare countermeasures for these dangers.
 Here are the biggest cybersecurity threats to be aware of.

 Phishing attacks are the biggest threats facing businesses.
-These cyber-attacks account for 90% of breaches faced by organizations and account for over $12 billion in losses.
+These cyber-attacks account for over 90% of breaches faced by organizations and account for over $12 billion in losses.
 These attacks occur through email.
 Someone would receive an email that pretends to be from a trusted source.
 These emails urge the user to either open a malicious link that can steal your data or infect your computer and network with viruses and other malware.
 Phishing emails can also contain attachments, such as PDFs that have malware.
 Finally, these emails can also request sensitive data such as passwords, login details, bank information, etc. The dangers of these phishing emails are that they look legitimate.
 Email security is paramount to combat these attacks, but it is very difficult since they use social engineering and target humans instead of technological vulnerabilities.

 The Difference Between Phishing and Spear Phishing?

 Spear phishing is a targeted attack aimed at a specific person, brand or business.
 These attacks are carefully researched and personalized to make them extremely convincing and dangerous.
 Phishing attacks take a more broad stroke approach that entails sending mass emails to bulk lists of recipients hoping that some will open the email.